-pubKeyAuth: This field is used to assure that the public key that is used by the server during the TLS handshake belongs to the target server and not to a "man in the middle."
-This TLS session-binding is described in section 3.1.5.
-After the client completes the SPNEGO phase of the CredSSP Protocol, it uses GSS confidentiality services and encrypts the server's public key by using the encryption key that is negotiated under SPNEGO ($K{\rm spnego}$).
-The pubKeyAuth field carries the encrypted public key to the server.
+pubKeyAuth: This field is used to assure that the public key that is used by the server during the TLS handshake belongs to the target server and not to a "man in the middle".
+This TLS sessionbinding is described in section 3.1.5.
+After the client completes the SPNEGO phase of the CredSSP Protocol, it uses GSS_WrapEx() for the negotiated protocol to encrypt the server's public key.
+The pubKeyAuth field carries the message signature and then the encrypted public key to the server.
 In response, the server uses the pubKeyAuth field to transmit to the client a modified version of the public key (as described in section 3.1.5) that is encrypted under the encryption key that is negotiated under SPNEGO.